This is the fault finding guide for the DNO range of controllers.

 Other issues that we know about are…..

-- Tripping out / condensation.
+1. Tripping out due to condensation.
 The DNO has a current limit trip circuit, when the current exceeds a set limit for 17 seconds the controller will switch off and require an off / on reset to restart operation.
 The current trip circuit uses a pair of transistors in a high gain configuration to perform the trip operation, and this circuit can be susceptible to moisture or condensation on the circuit board.
-When this occurs the DNO will run for a short period but then stop responding to the throttle.
-The problem only seems to occur when the DNO is subjected to a sudden temperature change with high humidity levels.
+When this occurs the DNO will run for a short period but then stop responding to the throttle, and will need a power reset to restore operation.
+The problem occurs when the DNO is subjected to a sudden temperature change with high humidity levels.
 It can be cured by applying conformal coating to the components outlined in red below.
 RS supply 15ml bottles [part number 321-7324].
 This was included in production from March 2021.

 If you have found this article useful please share it to help others discover it